 The Administration Tab - Factory Defaults

-Click the Yes button to reset all configuration settings to their default values, and then click the Save Settings button.
+Select Yes to reset all configuration settings to their default values, and then click the Save Settings button.
 Any settings you have saved will be lost when the default settings are restored.
 This feature is disabled by default.